grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "It is possible.
 I have heard rumors of such things: abandoned ships, among other refuse, float into some kind of slow gyre in the middle of the ocean where they sometimes circle for decades before they weaken enough for the ocean to draw them down."

-"Like a fucking ship graveyard," said Bastian.
+"A fucking graveyard," said Bastian.

 [//]: # (Is the garbage gyre the Zone from Stalker?
 Abso-fucking-lutely!
 But is not everything the Zone in one way or another?)

 "A walk among those lost souls might be a fucking opportunity for a pair of boats that don't want to be found," said Percy.
-"Hemi, see if you can work out a way with Shakes that we might traverse this graveyard without physically encountering one of these ghosts."
+"Hemi, see if you can work out a way with Shakes that we might traverse this graveyard without physically encountering any of the ghosts that live there."

 Hemi and Shakes chatted for a few minutes over the ship-to-ship.
 They decided that if they kept the speed low, they should be able to navigate through the sea of derelicts safely.

-The _Prospect_ surfaced and they pushed forward at three knots.
+The _Prospect_ surfaced and pushed forward at three knots.
 The _Gnat_ took up a position 100 meters or so behind.
 Shakes kept the _Gnat_'s diesel off as he followed in the _Prospect_'s wake so he could keep in constant contact with the _Prospect_ over the ship-to-ship.

 [//]: # (Does the ship-to-ship work with the diesels running?
 Lets say yes, but a much more limited distance.)